Kitengela Hot Glass.

-Fusing is melting the glass to around 800 degree Celsius, these are different glasses of different shapes and colours, the glass melts to a certain way it is moldable and permanently get connected to the other glasses.
+Fusing is melting the glass to around 800 degree Celsius, these are different glasses of different shapes and colors, the glass melts to a certain way it is moldable and permanently gets connected to the other glasses.
 While Slumping is the melting of glass to melting point and putting the class to the desired shapes.

 Pots, jugs and other vessels are made out of clay or ceramic which are put on high temperatures to give them a hard-beautiful hard form after the desired design.

 Activities at Kitengela Hot Glass.